How it works

 • Shared memory stores project knowledge for all roles.

 AICoven doesn’t resell models.
-Bring your own keys for OpenAI, Anthropic, Google Gemini, and more.
+Bring your own keys for OpenAI, Anthropic, Google Gemini, Mistral, and more.

 • Manage keys in Settings → Provider Keys.